 Step 1.
 Create Your Dropbox API Token

 Below outlines 2 different methods for generating your API token.
-You can choose either, but the quickest and easiest way is to follow Method 1 below.
+You can choose either.

 Method 1.
 Quickly Create Your Key via Duplicacy.com